laribee/commuter/README.md

 I built this for a few reasons:

-1. My commute fucking sucks
+1. My commute fucking sucks.
 2. I often check on the time the commute will take because I like to know when my commute is going to fucking suck.
 3. I wanted to play with the mechanize and commander gems.
 Both are fun, by the way.